practice areas

 At Wilber Law Offices, P.C., we are dedicated to providing top-notch legal representation to individuals facing manslaughter charges in Sonoma County, California.
 If you or a loved one is in a legal predicament related to manslaughter in Sonoma County, you need an experienced Sonoma County manslaughter lawyer to protect your rights and interests.
 We have a proven track record of successfully defending clients against manslaughter charges and are here to guide you through this challenging time.

-Contact Wilber Law Offices, P.C. today to schedule a consultation with our manslaughter lawyer in Sonoma County!
+Contact Wilber Law Offices, P.C. by calling (707) 691-3309 today to schedule a consultation with our manslaughter lawyer in Sonoma County!

 Understanding Manslaughter Charges in California